Forum: Congressional Candidates Positions on Climate Change | Elections

 Addressing climate change in Florida, which is one of the most vulnerable states due to its low elevation and predominantly limestone base, must be a priority if we are to remain above water.
 Not only will there be a devastating economic impact on the state but the people will be in danger as we have seen with the severe weather events that have been attributed to global warming and its consequences. - Alina Valdes websiteUnfortunately, Mario Diaz-Balart won the race, scoring some points for climate deniers.

-District 26: District 26 in the southern part of Florida is represented by Republican incumbent Carlos Curbelo.
-He is demonstrating that Republicans CAN think and demonstrate intellect.
-He says, "I have concerns about the ecological impact that climate change has on our planet, especially as it relates to rising sea-levels.
+District 26: District 26, in the southern part of Florida, is represented by Debbie Mucarsel-Powell, who won the seat with a stance in favor of addressing climate change.
+This district was previously represented by Republican incumbent Carlos Curbelo.
+Curbelo says "I have concerns about the ecological impact that climate change has on our planet, especially as it relates to rising sea-levels.
 It is vital Congress works in a bipartisan manner to mitigate the effects of climate change and I’m proud to be a pro-environment voice in the Republican Party."
-He was challenged by Democratic candidates Joe Garcia in 2016, a supporter of climate change efforts as well.

 I realized some time ago that this issue is an existential threat to where I live.
 Here in South Florida, regrettably, this is no longer an abstract issue.
 We are already witnessing the effects of climate change and sea level rise, and we know which way the trend is going. - Carlos Curbelo, Republican